Mike-Bros/WGU-Capstone/README.md

 This project is a Jupyter Notebook that uses Sklearn and Pandas to analyze a dataset of board games and predict the average rating of a board game.

-## Download and Setup Instructions
+## User Guide and Setup Instructions

 1. [Download this repository](https://github.com/Mike-Bros/WGU-Capstone) to your local machine.
 Unzip the download it in a directory of your choice such as `C:\Users\YourName\Documents\MBros-WGU-Capstone`.
 ![Download Repo Image](https://raw.githubusercontent.com/Mike-Bros/WGU-Capstone/main/img/download-repo.png)